Painting Atmosphere from Michael O'TooleOct 02, 2020

 Taking up O’Toole to paint my master copy taught me a few important lessons:

-- He controls his edges well.
-One of the ways O’Toole creates atmosphere is with his edges.
-He uses lots of bold colors with sharp, well defined edges up front and more faded edges further back into the painting.
+- He controlled his edges well.
+One of the ways O’Toole created atmosphere is with his edges.
+He used lots of bold colors with sharp, well defined edges up front and more faded edges further back into the painting.
 It gives his paintings a feeling of depth.
-More on how O'Toole gets these crisp edges in a second.
+More on how O'Toole got these crisp edges in a second.

 More about Michael O’Toole:

 O’Toole was born in Vancouver, British Columbia in 1963.
 He attended the British Columbia Institute of Technology.
 He studied architectural design — you can see some of his education come through in his paintings.
 He later moved to Toronto where he worked for a series of architectural firms.